Basa, Tra, Catfish or Vietnamese River Cobbler

 Production method — Ponds

 Pangasius farmed to Global Aquaculture Alliance BAP 3* certified production standards is a better choice to make for this farmed species.
-The GAA BAP 3* certification addresses a number of issues of environmental concern, the auditing of which requires farm inspections and standard enforcement.
-There are a number of issues of environmental concern associated with production, these include: habitat alteration; freshwater impacts; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
+The GAA BAP 3* certification addresses a number of issues of environmental concern, the auditing of which requires farm inspections to verify compliance with production standard critieria.
+There are a number of issues of concern associated with production, these include: habitat alteration; freshwater impacts; nutrient and organic pollution; escapes; interactions with local wildlife and enforcement of regulations.
 Pangasius is a an omnivore and as such is not heavily reliant on marine proteins and oils to form part of its diet.
 It is only by sourcing certified pangasius that you can be assured that the issues of critical environmental concern are being addressed.

 Criterion Score: 2